• Home

 To understand why some code reads easily while other code refuses to organize itself in your head, you need to know about working memory.

-In 1956, cognitive psychologist George A. Miller published the famous paper “The Magical Number Seven, Plus or Minus Two”, revealing that human short-term memory capacity is roughly 7±2 items.
-Subsequent research has revised this downward — according to Cowan (2001) and others, the number of chunks that can be simultaneously held in working memory converges around 3–4.
-Though this figure can vary depending on the type of task, level of expertise, and modality of information.
+In 1956, cognitive psychologist George A. Miller published “The Magical Number Seven, Plus or Minus Two”, showing that human short-term memory capacity is roughly 7±2 items.
+Later research revised this downward.
+Cowan (2001) found the number of chunks you can hold in working memory at once is closer to 3–4.
+It varies by task and expertise, but either way, it’s smaller than you’d think.

 Think about what we load into our heads when reading code.
-The current value of a variable, the direction of control flow, the order of function calls, the state of the current scope — all of these occupy working memory slots.
+The current value of a variable, the direction of control flow, the order of function calls, the state of the current scope… all of these occupy working memory slots.
 When those slots fill up, the brain struggles to take in new information.
-That’s the moment when you get that “this code feels complicated” sensation.
+That’s the moment you get that “this code feels complicated” sensation.

 To put it in programming terms, working memory is like a fixed-size stack.

-Real working memory is a far more complex system than a stack, but the analogy works well enough for intuiting the key property: “there’s a capacity limit, and exceeding it causes things to break down.”
+Real working memory is a far more complex system than a stack, but the analogy works well enough: there’s a capacity limit, and exceeding it causes things to break down.
 The stack size is roughly 4, and exceeding it causes a stack overflow.
 In practice, the items occupying each slot aren’t uniform in size, and interference between items also occurs, so the exact number matters less than the fact that capacity is limited.
-And the moment that capacity hits its limit is exactly when you feel “this code is hard to read.”
+The moment that capacity hits its limit is when you feel “this code is hard to read.”

 Let’s compare code that rapidly exhausts working memory with code that doesn’t.